About

 Knowledge

-Use Knowledge when reusable materials, worksheets, or a lighter first step may be enough before tailored support.
+Use Knowledge when a reusable product, working kit, or self-guided layer may be enough before direct support becomes necessary.

 Contact

-Use Contact when the issue is real but still hard to scope, classify, or separate into the right kind of support.
+Use Contact when the issue is real but still hard to scope, classify, or route into the right support shape.